Supply Chain Project Manager - Abiola Oladapo

 Abiola began his career at Cummins by rotating through four unique roles in two years as part of the Supply Chain Manufacturing Development Program

 .
 Once the program was completed, he joined the Light Duty Diesel group as Indirect Materials Manager and was later promoted into our Joint Venture Kitting group as an Account / Supply Chain Manager.
-He was recently promoted into his current Global Materials team role and is focused on accelerating innovation across Cummins supply chain initiatives.
+He was recently promoted to his current Global Materials team role and is focused on accelerating innovation across Cummins supply chain initiatives.

 Abiola’s team is highly focused on leveraging efficiencies across the business and he keeps an eye out for game-changing circumstances that can lead to opportunities.

 “We’re looking for both progressive improvements and large opportunities.
 It’s the vision of our supply chain leaders to become more innovative.
-We can use information to our benefit, such as streamlining our materials strategy and the integration structure of our global employees.
+We can use the information to our benefit, such as streamlining our materials strategy and the integration structure of our global employees.
 It will help us deliver real value to our customers.”